The Complete Guide To Visiting Loch Ness: More Than Just A Monster

-A trip to Loch Ness, near the Capital of the Highlands, is high up on most Scotland travel lists and rightly so!
+Visiting Loch Ness, near the Capital of the Highlands, is high up on most Scotland travel lists and rightly so!
 It’s an iconic part of the country, with beautiful views and of course home to our most famous story.
 The Loch Ness Monster has captured imaginations around the world, so of course it’s one of the biggest draws to the area.

-The Loch Ness Monster
+Hunt Down The Loch Ness Monster

+A great place to learn more about her legend is at the Loch Ness Centre!
 Don’t think this is just a story for tourists, it goes right back to 565AD.
 The wandering St Columba had been converting the Highland Picts to Christianity when he came across a burial in progress by the banks of the River Ness.
 He was the victim of a terrifying water beast.

 Columba instructed one of his followers to splash around in the water and as predicted, the monster appeared.
 The saint made the sign of the cross, commanding it to leave and the beast was immediately hauled back by an invisible force.

 The Loch Ness Monster really shot to fame in the 1930s.
 With more people travelling along the lochside, sightings increased along with blurry photographs and videos.
 Nessie is usually described with a large body, sometimes with humps, long neck and small head.
-She’s often seen just under the surface causing inexplicable waves or caught on sonar
+She’s often seen just under the surface causing inexplicable waves or caught on sonar.

 Explore Urquhart Castle